Czechia

 My child is enrolled in a Czech school.
 Do we need to take any specific steps before returning to Ukraine?

-Ask for an official document acknowledging your child’s educational attendance in the Czech Republic that will facilitate recognition of the qualifications in Ukraine.
+You should also ask for an official document acknowledging your child’s educational attendance in Czechia for the recognition of the qualifications in Ukraine.
 More information can be found here.

-Will my educational progress in the Czech Republic be accepted in the Ukrainian educational system?
+Will my educational progress in Czechia be accepted in the Ukrainian educational system?

 Can an unaccompanied child (below 18) return to Ukraine on their own?